ENGO Blister Patches - This Is How They Work

 1. Your shoe still fits perfectly

 The first thing you’ll notice with these patches is they go on your shoe.
 This is great because patches that apply to your skin have to be replaced every few days.
 But this is just the beginning.
 Each patch is only 0.38mm thick.
 And so unlike pads, cushions and protectors, ENGO Blister Patches don’t change how your shoe fits.

-When you stick something to your skin (like blister tape or Compeed) you can only expect it to last a few hours, a day or maybe a couple of days at most.
-That’s just the reality of the situation.
+When you stick something to your skin (like taping or Compeed) you can expect it to last a few days.
 But when you stick it to the shoe, it can stay there indefinitely.

 This has become the new reality for longevity in blister prevention.
 And it has taken blister management for the following scenarios to a whole new level:

-Race situations where you don’t have time to stop to apply blister products
+- Race situations where you don’t have time to stop to reapply blister products

-Reducing friction is how ENGO works.
+Reducing friction levels is how ENGO Patches work.
 That doesn’t mean it reduces rubbing.
-Please read this revealing article about what it means to cut friction levels and how that helps blisters.
+Read this revealing article about what it means to cut friction levels and how that helps blisters.
 It’s quite important!

-4. You can use ENGO Patches to maintain good friction
+4. You can use ENGO Blister Patches to maintain good friction

 Now this is going to sound like I’m contradicting myself...